-In the coming weeks, take note of how you FEEL with regard to energy levels, workouts, sleep, etc. Even a single week can provide you insight into what’s working and what’s not.
+In the coming weeks, take note of how you FEEL with regard to energy levels, workouts, sleep, etc. Even just a couple of weeks can provide you insight into what’s working and what’s not.
 From there, you can always make tweaks on your own or work with me to determine the right macro ratio for you.

 Here’s a breakdown of how to calculate your own macro numbers: